For any kid attending a British comprehensive school between 1971 and 1977, Richard Allen’s Skinhead books were required reading.

 Dragon Skins (1975)

-In Terrace Terrors, ex-skins wipe out the problem of football hooliganism by kicking the shit out of ‘terrace terrors’.
+In Terrace Terrors, ex-skinhead Steve Penn forms a “security agency” staffed by ex-skins, suedes and bootboys to wipe out the problem of football hooliganism at Chelterton Football Club – by kicking the shit out of ‘terrace terrors’.

 This is a good thing because, as Allen points out, the ‘terrace terrors’ aren’t as nice as the skinheads: